TotalMiner/totalminer.github.io/lua/functions/npcs/add_npc_health_region.md

 ## Parameters

-- `points:` How many hitpoints to add.
+- `points`: How many hitpoints to add.
 Use a negative number to subtract from (damage) the NPCs health
-- `x1:` The x component of the regions min position
+- `x1`: The x component of the regions min position
-- `y1:` The y component of the regions min position
+- `y1`: The y component of the regions min position
-- `z1:` The z component of the regions min position
+- `z1`: The z component of the regions min position
-- `x2:` The x component of the regions max position
+- `x2`: The x component of the regions max position
-- `y2:` The y component of the regions max position
+- `y2`: The y component of the regions max position
-- `z2:` The z component of the regions max position
+- `z2`: The z component of the regions max position
-- `npc_type:` Only apply to these types of NPCs.
+- `npc_type`: Only apply to these types of NPCs.
 Omit to apply to all types of NPCs
-- `millisecs:`
+- `millisecs`:
-- `duration:`
+- `duration`:

 ___